SamuelSwartzberg/flashcardifying_text_temp/inf.md

 &lt;math> and &lt;svg> embed content in HTML from MathML and SVG respectively

-#### JS interface

-any HTML element has a JS interface that is called HTMLSomeelementnameElement.

-An IDL (Interface Description Language) is a generic language used to specified objects' interfaces apart from any specific programming language.

-In HTML, most attributes have two faces: the content attribute and the IDL attribute.

-The content attribute is the attribute as you set it from the content (the HTML code) and you can set it or get it via element.setAttribute() or element.getAttribute().
-The content attribute is always a string even when the expected value should be of a different type.

-the IDL attribute may be accessed from js like element.foo.

-Any content attribute is also acessiable as an IDL attribute.

 #### Common attributes

 the <code>datetime</code> attribute specifies the date and time associated with the element